basu-binayak/ScrapyScrape/a_ebook_scraper/README.md

 - **Format**: You can specify other formats (e.g., CSV, XML) by changing the file extension.
 For example, `-o output.csv` would save the data in CSV format.
 - **Overwrite**: If `output.json` already exists, it will be overwritten.
 If you want to append the new data instead, you can use the `-a` option along with the file name (e.g., `-o output.json -a`).

+# NOTES on some TOPICS ( to understand code better)!
 # A NOTE on ::text and .get()/.getall()

 In Scrapy, `::text` and `.get()` serve different purposes, and they are often used together but in different contexts.
 Here's when to use each: